 - Prepping things beforehand: Comfort food, nutritious meals, a comfortable place to rest

 - Things to do: Having creative, uplifting, or distracting activities ready such as a sketchbook, your journal, a book, movies

-- Positive thought: Performing a routine of self-affirmations or gratitude
+- Self-compassion: Performing a routine of self-affirmations for gratitude

 - Nature: Getting fresh, outside air as soon as you’re able

-- Nurture: Surrounding yourself with supportive people who will give you what you need and allow you to rest
+- Support network: Surrounding yourself with supportive people who will give you what you need and allow you to rest

 Your body may react to surgery by painfully contracting to protect itself.
-Dr. Mosser provides detailed instructions on prepping for surgery and post-op care, addressing the discomfort.
+Our surgeons will provide you with detailed instructions on preparing for surgery and post-op care, addressing the discomfort.
 However, we recommend taking additional measures (such as the bullets above) to increase your own personal comfort and positivity as you heal.